-- All reporting elements as indicated in the permit including the information noted in the "Annual Report Requirement" column of the tables in Part 4 of the permit, information noted in narrative format. - List and discuss any changes that the permittee(s) is expected to make to the storm water management program for the year following the report year. - The status of compliance with permit terms and conditions; - Summary of results of information collected and analyzed, including monitoring data summary, if any, during the reporting period; - Notice that the permittee is relying on another governmental entity to satisfy some of the permit obligations (if applicable); and - Any other data specifically requested by the Division to substantiate statements and conclusions reached in the Annual Reports.
+- All reporting elements as indicated in the permit including the information noted in the "Annual Report Requirement" column of the tables in Part 4 of the permit, information noted in narrative format. - The status of compliance with permit terms and conditions; - Notice that the permittee is relying on another governmental entity to satisfy some of the permit obligations (if applicable); and - Any other data specifically requested by the Division to substantiate statements and conclusions reached in the Annual Reports.